jevonlipsey/stardew-inventory-while-fishing/README.md

 ## Overview + Technical Summary

-Identified and solved a hard-coded limitation in Stardew Valley's game engine where opening any menu freezes in-game time.
-I developed this mod to allow time to progress naturally while the player's inventory is open while fishing.
-This is a huge benefit to me, as I like to organize while autofishing.
-I figured others would enjoy it too.
+This mod solves a hard-coded limitation in Stardew Valley's engine where opening any menu freezes in-game time.
+It allows time to progress naturally while the inventory is open during fishing, without interrupting the game loop.

-The technical solution involved using the Harmony library to perform runtime patching of the game's C# code.
-After looking through some [decompiled code](https://github.com/Dannode36/StardewValleyDecompiled), I wrote a prefix patch targeting the core time-keeping method, Game1.shouldTimePass(), to inject logic that overrides the engine's default behavior.
-This required a deep analysis of the game loop to ensure the patch was efficient, compatible with other mods, and did not disrupt critical 10-minute clock updates that manage world events.
-The mod also includes custom input handlers and state management to provide a seamless user experience, complete with a config menu via the Generic Mod Config Menu API.
+Instead of using Harmony to perform runtime patches (my original approach), this mod now uses a more advanced and stable **"managed menu"** technique.

+When the player opens their inventory while fishing, the menu is created and managed privately by the mod, while the game's main `Game1.activeClickableMenu` variable is left empty.
+Because the game engine believes no menu is open, it never pauses, allowing time to pass at whatever speed is dictated by the base game or other mods like ItsStardewTime.

+The mod then uses SMAPI's events to manually:
+1.  **Draw** the managed menu on top of the HUD.
+2.  **Forward all input** (keyboard, controller, mouse clicks, hover, and scrolling) to the menu to ensure it is fully interactive.

+This approach avoids all conflicts with the game's time-keeping logic, resulting in a perfectly stable and seamless experience that is highly compatible with other mods.